Tous les articles et traductions

 It’s time.
 Long past time.
 The best strategy to end the increasingly bloody occupation is for Israel to become the target of the kind of global movement that put an end to apartheid in South Africa.

 In July 2005 a huge coalition of Palestinian groups laid out plans to do just that.
-They called (...)
+They (...)

 , by OneWorld